Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ![sbc_setup_04.png](/manual/configuration/sbc_setup_04.png =50%x){.align-right}If you do not have a screen/keyboard attached to your SBC and your browser cannot connect over wifi all, you will get a message in your browser similar to the one on the right.
 * Log into your router and confirm that the SBC has received an IP address.
 If it is not shown at all move to the next section: wifi not working at all.
-* If an IP address is shown for the SBC the enter that address in the browser e.g. http://192.168.1.123 If this works then its possible that your network or PC does not like the mDNS service used to provide the http://nnnnnn.local names.
+* If an IP address is shown for the SBC, enter that address in the browser e.g. http://192.168.1.123 If this works then it is possible that your network or PC does not like the mDNS service used to provide the http://nnnnnn.local names.
 The best way around this is to reserve the IP address in your router so the SBC always receives the same address.

 ### WiFi not working at all